thwill1000/mmb4l/README.md

      * `mmbasic -h`

  * Use the `QUIT` command to exit from MMB4L
-     * `Ctrl-C` only interrupts the currently running BASIC program and returns control to the BASIC prompt.
+     * `Ctrl-C` does not exit MMB4L; it instead interrupts the currently running BASIC program and returns control to the BASIC prompt.

 ### Start with a shebang #!